gruntzy/gw2-discord-bot/README.md

 ### Linking

 This feature can not be disabled.
 This allows users to identify themselves to the bot by providing an API key from Anet.
-To initiate the process send a **direct message** to the bot with the word "link".
+To initiate the process, type "!link" in a channel with the bot.
 If the option for world role is set, any users on the specified world will be added to that role.
 If the option for guild role is set any users in that guild will be added to that role.

 ### Ranks